Why was the change made to have U.S. 89 go under the cross streets, instead of over them?

 Why is this project needed?

-Northern Davis and Southern Weber counties are changing, and transitioning from rural/agricultural to more residential suburban and commercial uses.
+Northern Davis and southern Weber counties have changed, transitioning from rural/agricultural to more residential suburban and commercial uses.
 Continued and projected growth is leading to increased travel demand on Davis County’s north-south routes.
 Currently, U.S. 89 between I-15 and I-84 is experiencing heavy traffic congestion and increased delay times.

 Traffic models predict that by 2040, if U.S. 89 is left in its current configuration, the traffic volume will increase by 43%, from 37,700 to 54,000 vehicles per day.
 In addition, a high number of crashes are occurring that are related to speed and lane changes associated with traffic congestion.
 The frequency of crashes involving wildlife along this corridor is also high.